 - Investment Certificates: Supplement your bank statements with documents indicating how much you have invested in mutual funds, fixed deposits, etc.

-- Sponsorship Letters: If you are being sponsored by someone else for your trip, then submit a notarized sponsorship letter, along with financial documents of the sponsor.
+- Sponsorship Letters: If you are being sponsored by someone else for your trip, submit a notarized sponsorship letter along with your sponsor’s financial documents.

 FAQs